nickboodoo/soulz/README.md

 ## RECENT PATCH NOTES
-Version 2.0 Release Notes:
+Version 2.2 Release Notes:
-1. Game now includes a randomly generated map
-2. Updated screen and menu interfaces
-3. New gameplay loop
+1. Created new developer tools for debugging
+2. Overhauled health potion usage - can now buy and use multiple
+3. Fixed minor bugs relating to boss fight
+4. Fixed backtracking bug
+5. Added a [Back] menu option that allows the player to backtrack to previous node